• Latest

 0

 Mr. Shearer died at seventy-two on Saturday at his vacation home in Eastham, Mass., on Cape Cod.
 His spouse, Marianne Shearer, stated the purpose changed to prostate cancer.
-Mr. Shearer turned into extra than a photojournalist: He made lively films, labored in publishing, taught on the Columbia Graduate School of Journalism, and collaborated with his father on a children’s book series approximately a young black detective, Billy Jo Jive.
+Mr. Shearer turned into extra than a photojournalist: He made lively films, labored in publishing, taught at the Columbia Graduate School of Journalism, and collaborated with his father on a children’s book series approximately a young black detective, Billy Jo Jive.
 It became the idea of a lively function for “Sesame Street.”
-He additionally wrote books for younger readers, like “I Wish I Had an Afro” (1970), about a negative black circle of relatives residing in the midst of wealth.
+He additionally wrote books for younger readers, like “I Wish I Had an Afro” (1970), about a negative black circle of relatives residing amid wealth.

 But the public knew him best through his photographs.